 Of course, the print mix I use most is one that combines prints that have very little in common!
 Stripes work well in many print mixes because they read as neutral to most observing eyes.
 Pairing them with organic, flowy florals works beautifully, more often than not.

 This technique requires you to have to identical – or near-identical – printed garments that can also be worn together.
 (You may have two pairs of polka-dot pants in two different colorways, but you’d be hard pressed to wear them together.)
 But when it can be done, it looks amazing.
 Dots, stripes, and other regular geometrics are often easiest to track down in identical prints but different colors.

 Let Desigual do the work for you

-And if none of those appeal, just track down a Desigual dress that features a perfect mix of prints, and call it a day!
+And if none of those appeal, just track down a Desigual dress or skirt that features a perfect mix of prints, and call it a day!

 **Disclosure: Actions you take from the hyperlinks within this blog post may yield commissions for alreadypretty.com.
 See Already Pretty’s disclosure statement for more details.